evanseitz/seam-nn/README.md

 - **Compiler**: Standardizes sequence analysis by converting one-hot encoded sequences to string format and computing associated metrics.
 Compiles sequences and functional properties into a DataFrame, with support for metrics such as Hamming distances and global importance analysis scores.
 Implements GPU-accelerated sequence conversion and vectorized operations.

 - **Attributer**: Computes attribution maps that quantify the base-wise contribution to regulatory activity.
-SEAM provides GPU-accelerated implementations of Saliency Maps, IntGrad, SmoothGrad, and ISM.
-DeepSHAP is not yet optimized for efficient batch processing across the sequence library.
+SEAM provides TensorFlow 2 GPU-accelerated implementations of Saliency Maps, IntGrad, SmoothGrad, and ISM.
+(DeepSHAP in TF2 is not yet optimized for efficient batch processing across the sequence library and requires external libraries `pip install kundajelab-shap==1` and `pip install deeplift`).

 - **Clusterer**: Computes mechanistic clusters and embeddings from attribution maps to identify distinct regulatory mechanisms.
 Supports hierarchical clustering (GPU-optimized), K-means, and DBSCAN algorithms, with optional dimensionality reduction (UMAP, t-SNE, PCA) for complementary interpretability.